 The Chilean national tree, araucaria araucana, is native to this area.
 It is "a grand old species of pine that can age up to 1000 years.
 The English name became 'monkey puzzle', since its forbidding foliage and jigsaw like bark would surely stump a monkey."
 (Lonely Planet).
 We've never seen anything quite like it. (check out photo)

 After our hike, we stopped for a quick dip at Los Tres Saltos (the three waterfalls).
 Located on the property of an elderly German-Chilean woman, there was a nominal entrance fee to enjoy her beautiful natural pool - and she also sold fresh baked kuchen.
 This, surprisingly enough, is a common Chilean pastry in the heavily German-influenced Lakes Region - one sees "kuchen" signs frequently along the road.
-We made our way the next day through this region, driving down the western side of Lake Llanquihue (yan-KEY-way) from Puerto Octay to Frutillar, where there is a spectacular view of Volcán Osorno across the lake.
+We made our way the next day through this region, driving down the western side of Lake Llanquihue (yan-KEY-way) from Puerto Octay to Frutillar, where there is a spectacular view of Volcán Osorno a

 Some time later, we heard the labored breathing of the Beast once more, and Doktor Fåhrstengrüsse gathered us together for what may well have been the last time.
 [Just checking to see if anyone is actually reading this.]